ChefYeshpal/webapp-coin_collector_tycoon/README.md

     - max can go 3 days without food, after that you die and game ends
     - food costs 10inr per day
 - Add "customer feedback" and "loyalty"
-    - Basically, with a specific loyalty score, you have a gurantee of getting a certain amount of sales every time you visit a place, but this score can easily fluctuate depending on the price and quality of water
+    - Basically, with a specific loyalty score, you have a gurantee of getting a certain amount of sales every time you visit a place, but this score can easily fluctuate depending on the price and quality of water.
+Main point of it would be that the cost of the bottles should be the same as long as possible, if the cost fluctuates, then the loyalty does too
     - Customer feedback will happen and tell about the water, if the water that user uses is almost always river water, then it will give negative feedback like water tasting funny, and ofc less sales